h4rtomo/laravel_docker/README.md

 # CI/CD Docker Laravel dengan Gitlab use VPS Ubuntu 22.04

-In this tutorial main folder will be on <code>/home/app/shop</code>, change based on your preference
+In this tutorial main folder will be on <code>/home/app/shop</code>, change based on your preference and domain [shop.26r.my.id](shop.26r.my.id)

 ## 1. Enable SSH Public Key